+Cover Page 1

+Important Notice 1

 Table of Contents 1

 Introduction 3

 Plain Language 3

 Stop Health Care Fraud!
 3

+Discrimination is Against the Law 5

 Preventing Medical Mistakes 5

 FEHB Facts 7

 No pre-existing condition limitation 7

 Minimum essential coverage (MEC) 7

 Minimum value standard 7

 Where you can get information about enrolling in the FEHB Program 7

 Types of coverage available for you and your family 7

-Family member coverage 3
+Family member coverage 8

 Children's Equity Act 9

 When benefits and premiums start 9

 When you retire 10

-When FEHB coverage ends 10

-Upon divorce 10

-Temporary Continuation of Coverage (TCC) 10

-Converting to individual coverage 10

-Health Insurance Marketplace 11

 Section 1 How This Plan Works 12

-General features of our High Option and Standard Option plans 12

-How we pay providers 12

-Your rights and responsibilities 12

-Section 2.
-Changes for 2017 14
+Section 2 Changes for 2018 14

-Section 3.
-How you get care 15
+Section 3 How you get care 15

 Identification cards 15

 Where you get covered care 15

 Plan providers 15

 Plan facilities 15

 What you must do to get covered care 15

 Primary care 15

 Specialty care 15

-Hospital care 1 6
+Hospital care 16

-If you are hospitalized when your enrollment begins 1 6
+If you are hospitalized when your enrollment begins 16

 You need prior Plan approval for certain services

-Inpatient hospital admission
+Inpatient hospital admission.
+17

 Other services 17

 How to request precertification for an admission or get prior authorization for Other services 17

 Non-urgent care claims 17

-Urgent care claims
+Urgent care claims 18

+Concurrent care claims 18

-Emergency inpatient admission
+Emergency inpatient admission 18

-Maternity care
+Maternity care 19

-If your treatment needs to be extended
+If your treatment needs to be extended 19

 Circumstances beyond our control

-If you disagree with our pre-service claim decision
+If you disagree with our pre-service claim decision 19

-To reconsider a non-urgent care claim 19
+To reconsider a non-urgent care claim

-To reconsider an urgent care claim
+To reconsider an urgent care claim 19

 To file an appeal with OPM 19

 Section 4 Your costs for covered services 20

-Copayment 20

 Cost-sharing 20

+Copayment

 Deductible 20

 Coinsurance 20

+Deductible and Coinsurance Maximum 20

 Your catastrophic protection out-of-pocket maximum 20

 Carryover 21

 When Government Facilities Bill Us 21

-Section 5.
-High and Standard Option Benefits 22
+Section 5 High and Standard Option Benefits

+High and Standard Option Overview 24

+Non-FEHB benefits available to Plan members

 Section 6 General exclusions - services, drugs and supplies we don't cover 61

 Section 7 Filing a claim for covered services 62

 Section 8 The disputed claims process 64

 Section 9 Coordinating benefits with Medicare and other coverage 67

 When you have other health coverage 67

-What is Medicare?
-68

 TRICARE and CHAMPRA

 Workers' Compensation 67

 Medicaid 67

 When other Government agencies are responsible for your care 67

 When others are responsible for injuries.
 67

 When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage 68

 Clinical Trials 68

 When you have Medicare: 68

+What is Medicare?
+68

 Should I enroll in Medicare?
 69

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 70

-Tell us about your Medicare coverage
+Tell us about your Medicare coverage 71

-Medicare Advantage (Part C)

-Medicare prescription drug coverage (Part D)
+Medicare prescription drug coverage (Part D) 71

 Section 10 Definitions of terms we use in this brochure 73

 Section 11 Other Federal Programs 76

-Index
+ndex 79

-Summary of benefits for the High Option of Physicians Plus Insurance Corporation - 2017
+Summary of benefits for the High Option of Physicians Plus Insurance Corporation - 2018 80

-Summary of benefits for the Standard Option of Physicians Plus Insurance Corporation 2017
+Summary of benefits for the Standard Option of Physicians Plus Insurance Corporation - 2018 82

-2017 Rate Information for Physicians Plus Insurance Corporation 83
+2018 Rate Information for Physicians Plus Insurance Corporation 84